Who am I?

 I used to write anime reviews on MyAnimeList, but it is best those are lost to time.

 I am an avid reader of Japanese visual novels (VNs), and have recorded most of them on my VNDB profile.
-My very favorite is the Utwarerumono trilogy, but I also quite like the Baldr Sky duology as well as the Muv-Luv trilogy.
-I am a script editor for an upcoming 2026 English visual novel, however this title is still officially unannounced.
-Despite committing so much time to VNs, I think most are actually not that good.
+My very favorites are the Utawarerumono trilogy and the Baldr Sky duology.
+I am a script editor for an upcoming 2027 English visual novel, however this title is still officially unannounced.

 Video Games

 :big(I): believe it is important that everyone has their own personal heroes.
-The following is a list of people who have inspired me in one way or another.
+The following is a list of people who I think are cool.

-Gene Wolfe, for teaching me what is truly possible with the English language.
-I deeply regret not sending you a letter while you were still alive.
+Gene Wolfe, for teaching me what is possible to achieve with the English language.

 Isaac Newton, for, as John Maynard Keynes puts it in his speech “Newton, the Man”, being the last of the magicians.